iCloud: What is iCloud?

 How iCloud works

 After you set up iCloud on your iOS device or Mac, you sign in to iCloud on your other devices and computers using the same Apple ID (you only need to do this once).
 After that, changes you make on one device appear on all your other devices.
-For example, if you create a new album in Photos on your Mac, the album automatically appears in the Photos app on iCloud.com on Mac and Windows browsers, your iOS devices, your Apple Watch, and your Apple TV.
+For example, if you create a new album in Photos on your Mac, the album automatically appears in Photos on iCloud.com on Mac and Windows browsers, your iOS devices, your Apple Watch, and your Apple TV.

 To sign up for iCloud, you need an Apple ID.
 If you don’t have one, you can create one when you sign up.